Woman reading to child

 2. Use the proceeds to purchase a deferred contract with either a 5- or 10-year payout option or for your lifetime.

-Contact your financial services professional for a complete list of payment options, and to discuss which option might be right for you.
+Your financial services professional can provide a complete list of payment options and discuss which one might be right for you.

 Generally, the life insurance proceeds you receive as a beneficiary are not included in gross income and you don't have to report them.
 However, any interest you receive is taxable and you should report it as interest received.

-Keep in mind that reinvesting in an annuity could help minimize the tax liability by spreading it out over time.
+Keep in mind that reinvesting in an annuity could also help minimize any tax liability you have by spreading it out over time.

 • Personalized financial goal setting and attainment planning